Visiting the Luberon Lavender Fields of Provence, France

 Tips for making the most of your Luberon Lavender Tour in Provence

-• The Luberon lavender normally blooms between mid-June to mid/late July, but it can change year on year.
-Your best bet is to come in the first week of July for the best blooms.
-The farmers generally start harvesting in the second or third week of July.
+- The Luberon lavender normally blooms between mid-June to mid-July, but it can change year on year.
+Your best bet is to come in the last week of June or the first week of July for the best blooms.
+The farmers generally start harvesting in the second week of July.
 You can read more about the lavender season here.

 To keep up to date on the current year’s lavender situation, be sure to join our Facebook group here.